 For the Future.
 In November 2009, the LSGCD adopted final regulations that required certain groundwater users to prepare and submit a Groundwater Reduction Plan by April 1, 2010, outlining how large volume groundwater users intended to meet a January 2016 deadline for the reduction of groundwater use and conversion to alternative water supplies.
 The SJRA met this regulatory requirement with the development of a long-term approach that will provide a compliance solution for participants within the county who choose to join.
 The SJRA plan was designed so that any large volume groundwater user in the county could join the SJRA's Joint Groundwater Reduction Plan (GRP) by executing a GRP Contract and paying the required GRP Pumpage Fee and GRP Surface Water Fees monthly.
-For fiscal year 2019, the GRP Pumpage Fee was set at \$2.64 per thousand gallons of groundwater pumped by the participating entity and is billed monthly.
-The GRP Surface Water Fee was set at \$2.83 per thousand gallons of surface water received by the participating entity.
-It is anticipated that these fees will increase in the future if costs are incurred for planning and implementation of future phases as needed and operation, maintenance and repair of the necessary infrastructure to continue to deliver surface water and contributions to reserves.
-SJRA's Board approved the Fiscal Year 2020 rates to increase the GRP Pumpage Fee to \$2.73 per thousand gallons and the GRP Surface Water Fee to \$3.15 per thousand gallons.
+For fiscal year 2020, the GRP Pumpage Fee was set at \$2.73 per thousand gallons of groundwater pumped by the participating entity and is billed monthly.
+The GRP Surface Water Fee was set at \$3.15 per thousand gallons of surface water received by the participating entity.
+These fees may increase in the future for: the operation, maintenance and repair of the necessary infrastructure to continue to deliver surface water; contributions to reserves; and if necessary, costs for planning and implementation of future phases.
+SJRA's Board approved maintaining the Fiscal Year 2021 rates for the GRP Pumpage Fee and the GRP Surface Water.
 The total cost of the entire surface water system that was constructed to meet the 2016 deadline was \$490 million.
-As of the end of the 2019 fiscal year, 149 participants have joined the SJRA GRP representing approximately 80 percent of the water use in Montgomery County.
+As of the end of the 2020 fiscal year, 149 participants have joined the SJRA GRP.
 The GRP Division was responsible for implementing the surface water program, constructing, operating, and maintaining the necessary infrastructure that started delivering surface water in mid-September 2015, ahead of the January 1, 2016 deadline.
+On September 8, 2020, the LSGCD adopted new regulations which, in pertinent part, repealed its regulations requiring certain water users implement a GRP in order to reduce groundwater use and covert to alternative water supplies.
+Notwithstanding the foregoing, the GRP Contracts remain in force and effect in accordance with their terms.
+See Note 12 for a discussion of the status of ongoing litigation related to the GRP, including the status of collection of amounts due and owing SJRA by certain GRP participants.

 The Highlands Divisions upcoming initiatives will include the replacement of Siphons 25, 26, and 29, which have been identified as needing replacement due to age, structural condition, and potential for failure.
 Replacement of these siphons will result in additional hydraulic capacity and reduce head loss across the siphon structure.
-The Highlands Division will also continue levee improvements to the South Canal from Siphon 21 to 2,500 feet downstream, and to the Main Canal between Siphon 24 and 27.
-The Division will also be performing rehabilitation of the existing intake screen channel at the Lake Houston Pump Station.
+The Highlands Division will also continue levee improvements to the Main Canal between Siphon 24 and 27.
+The Division will also be making improvements at the Lake Houston Pump Station to allow for remote operations.